diabhalothia1/cse15l-lab-reports/lab-report-5-week-9.md

 git clone $1 student-submission
 RESULT="0"

-# check if ListExamples.java exists
+# check if contains the file ListExamples.java
 cd student-submission
 if [ -f ListExamples.java ]
 then